 status_code INT,

 response_time_msec INT

 );

-SELECT master_create_distributed_table('http_request', 'site_id', 'hash');

-SELECT master_create_worker_shards('http_request', 16, 2);

-'''
+SELECT create_distributed_table('http_request', 'site_id'); '''

-When we call master_create_distributed_table we ask Citus to hash-distribute http_request using the site_id column.
+When we call create\distributed\table we ask Citus to hash-distribute http\request using the site\id column.
 That means all the data for a particular site will live in the same shard.

-When we call master_create_worker_shards we tell Citus to create 16 shards and 2 replicas of each shard (for a total of 32 shard replicas).
+The UDF uses the default configuration values for shard count and replication factor.
 We recommend using 2-4x as many shards as CPU cores in your cluster.
 Using this many shards lets you rebalance data across your cluster after adding new worker nodes.